 The unconsolidated subsidiaries were excluded from the scope of consolidation, due to their insignificance in light of their assets, ordinary income, profit (to the extent of equity position) and retained earnings (to the extent of equity position).
 Their exclusion from the scope of consolidation would not impede reasonable judgment as to the financial condition or performance of the group.

-- 2. Application of the equity method - (1) Unconsolidated subsidiaries accounted for by the equity method: - (2) Affiliated companies accounted for by the equity method: none - (3) Unconsolidated subsidiaries not accounted for by the equity method:
+- 2. Application of the equity method - (1) Unconsolidated subsidiaries accounted for by the equity method: none - (2) Affiliated companies accounted for by the equity method: 1